amralaaeldin/amralaaeldin/README.md

   <h1 align="center">Hi, I'm Amr 👋</h1>
   <h2 align="center">
-    A self-learnt Backend Software Engineer with knowledge in backend and frontend technologies.
+    A self-learnt Fullstack Software Engineer with knowledge in backend and frontend technologies.
 I gained my solid knowledge and skills through courses, technical books, online programs, scholarships, and I am always hoping to learn more.
 I’d love to use my software development skills to